Join our team

 WSU Dining Services employs students in each of our cafeterias and other on-campus eateries in various foodservice positions.
 Dining Services works around class schedules, provides you meal compensation after a four-hour shift, and allows you to work up to 20 hours per week.
 Students interested should contact Dining Services with questions at (313) 577-7972.

 Resident Advisor(RA) Selection Process

-Under the leadership of Community Directors, Office Service Clerks, Assistant Director, Associate Directors, and the Director of Housing and Residential Life; the RA serves as a leader, role model, and liaison between the University and residents.
-Also, the RA will be mentored and developed through training and on-going curricular activities in leadership theory and successful practice.
-In this position you will be required to actively participate in developing a strong sense of community within your building, coordinate engagement activities, refer students to resources and perform other responsibilities which help promote the success of the residents.
+Under the leadership of Community Directors, and Housing and Residential Life Professional Staff Members; the RA serves as a leader, role model, and liaison between Housing and Residential Life and on-campus residents.
+RAs will gain leadership skills, engage in on-going professional development, and help students in their community through a curriculum model.
+In this position, RAs will be required to actively participate in developing a strong sense of community within their buildings, create and implement educational programming, refer students to resources, and perform other responsibilities that promote the success of the residents.